MattFerraro/devsite/nextjs-blog/posts/caustics-engineering.md

 All that's left is to plug our known $\nabla \cdot \vec{N}_{xy}$ in to a Poisson solver with Neumann boundary conditions and out pops $h(x, y)$, ready to use!

-[example h field]

-Well, that's not quite accurate.
+Well, there's one thing left to improve.
 By modifying the height of each point we've actually changed the distance from each lens point to the image, so the lens-image distance is no longer a constant $d$ it is actually a function $D(x,y)$.
 With our heightmap in hand we can easily calculate:

 $$
-\tag{1.13}
+\tag{2.8}
 D(x,y) = d - h(x,y)
 $$